papilo-cloud/solidity-playground/README.md

 # 🧠 Solidity Playground

-A curated collection of smart contracts written in Solidity — covering foundational, intermediate, and advanced blockchain concepts.
+A curated collection of smart contracts written in Solidity, covering foundational, intermediate, and advanced blockchain concepts.
 This repository is designed for developers who want to **learn**, **experiment**, or **reference** real-world examples of decentralized logic on Ethereum.

 ---

-## 🚀 What's Inside
+## What's Inside

 | Category | Description |
 |-----------|-------------|